Regulations (Standards - 29 CFR) - Table of Contents|

 | GPO Source:||e-CFR|

-Except as provided in this part, proceedings will be conducted in accordance with the rules of practice and procedure, and the rules of evidence, for administrative hearings before the Office of Administrative Law Judges, codified at part 18 of title 29 of the Code of Federal Regulations.1982.107(b)
+Except as provided in this part, proceedings will be conducted in accordance with the rules of practice and procedure for administrative hearings before the Office of Administrative Law Judges, codified at subpart A of part 18 of this title.

-Upon receipt of an objection and request for hearing, the Chief Administrative Law Judge will promptly assign the case to a judge who will notify the parties, by certified mail, of the day, time, and place of hearing.
+Upon receipt of an objection and request for hearing, the Chief Administrative Law Judge will promptly assign the case to an ALJ who will notify the parties, by certified mail, of the day, time, and place of hearing.
 The hearing is to commence expeditiously, except upon a showing of good cause or unless otherwise agreed to by the parties.
-Hearings will be conducted de novo and on the record.1982.107(c)
+Hearings will be conducted de novo on the record.
+Administrative Law Judges have broad discretion to limit discovery in order to expedite the hearing.

 If both the complainant and the respondent object to the findings and/or order, the objections will be consolidated and a single hearing will be conducted.